 Through the large, well-kept park located in front of the Jeronimos Monastery, you’ll get to the beautiful memorial dedicated to Portuguese explorers: the Monument to the Discoveries (known as Padrão dos Descobrimentos).

-The Monument was built in 1960 in commemoration of the 500th anniversary of Prince Henry the Navigator’s death.
-Designed as the bow of a ship ready to set sail, it displays sculptures of the most important Portuguese explorers, as well as other historical figures.
+The Monument was built in 1960 to commemorate the 500th anniversary of Prince Henry the Navigator’s death.
+Designed as the bow of a ship ready to set sail, it displays sculptures of the most important Portuguese explorers and other historical figures.
 The stone tower overlooks a square with detailed mosaic motifs around a compass.
-To get the best view of the mosaic, you’ll have to climb to the top from which you can also enjoy splendid views of the river.
+To get the best view of the mosaic, you’ll have to climb to the top, from where you can enjoy splendid river views.

 Museu Coleção Berardo